PRP for Hair Before and After: How It Feels, Week by Week

 PRP Benefits for Hair

-PRP for hair loss is an effective method to reverse the receding hairline or widening part.
+PRP therapy for hair loss is an effective method to reverse the receding hairline or widening part.
 It is a suitable option for treating both male and female pattern baldness.
 Below, we list all the benefits.

 • It activates the dormant hair follicles and promotes hair regrowth.